Singapore Noodles features ice vermicelli noodles-stir fried with curry powder, veggies, and meat, and shrimp resulting in a spicy, delicious dish.

 Today we're making Spicy Stir-Fried Singapore Noodles.
 One of my 2 year old's favorite jokes is "Singapore Noodles Sing".
 She has numerous others too, including "Porcupines eat pork" and "Triangles say 'Good Try'" - all of which she made up on her own.

 Anyhow, have you tried Singapore Noodles before?
-They're spicy, with a heavy dose of curry powder and filled with goodies like shrimp and pork or sausage.
-I'm not sure how authentic "Singaporean" they are, as my husband says he never saw anything like them when he spent a bit of time in Singapore several years ago.
+They're spicy, with a heavy dose of curry powder, and filled with goodies like shrimp, pork, or sausage.
+I'm not sure how authentic they are, as my husband says he never saw anything like them when he spent some time in Singapore several years ago.
 I've had them several times at Chinese or Vietnamese restaurants, but I've only recently conquered them at home.

 The first step (after all your chopping is done) to making these noodles is making a thin omelet that will be sliced up and tossed in with the noodles at the end.
 Of course, if you're not an egg person, you can omit this step, but I think it adds a lot to the dish in terms of flavor and extra protein.